hroest/msproteomicstools/README.md

 # Install

-After installing the dependencies, you can proceed to install msproteomicstools itself:
+On most systems, you can install msproteomicstools by typing:

     pip install numpy
     pip install msproteomicstools

-If you are on windows, there is a chance the above will not work as Biopython and numpy need to be compiled from source.
+If you are on Microsoft Windows, there is a chance the above will not work as Biopython and numpy need to be compiled from source.
 Currently, the way to get these is by installing [Anaconda](https://www.continuum.io/downloads) and then running in the Anaconda prompt:

     conda install biopython
+    conda install statsmodels
     pip install msproteomicstools

-Alternatively, you can also install from source:
+Alternatively, you can also install the most recent version from source:

     git checkout https://github.com/msproteomicstools/msproteomicstools.git
     pip install numpy